 Many Lowcountry local businesses and some major companies are looking to hire workers in preparations for the upcoming holiday season.
 According to the latest data, there are thousands of open job positions across South Carolina companies, looking to hire immediately.

 A growing demand for consumer goods with holiday shopping around the corner.
 Companies say they are gearing up to meet the need.

-“Right now based on the need especially headed into the holiday season and like Black Friday and those kinds of things, there are companies that will hire folks with no experience whatsoever,” says Jon Nichlas, Branch Manager and Recruiter for Hire Dynamics.
+“Right now based on the need especially headed into the holiday season and like Black Friday and those kinds of things, there are companies that will hire folks with no experience whatsoever,” says Jon Nicklas, Branch Manager and Recruiter for Hire Dynamics.

 Workers are wanted in almost every industry and business type.
 According to the available job positions, South Carolina companies are looking for workers for office jobs, transportations, restaurants, manufacturing, hospitality and more.

 Hire Dynamics is holding their 3rd Hirepalooze event in a year hoping to fill more than 300 positions across the Tri-County.

 “Specifically related to industrial positions, manufacturing and logistics and then office admin like jobs, those are what we’re working on filling,” says Nicklas.

 The labor shortage is not an issue only in South Carolina.
 Majority of the states already reported that local businesses in those states are also struggling to fill the workers gap since the pandemic measures were loosened late May.